wewewer123/LOVE-VN-ENGINE/README.md

 - pc: To run the vn on pc simply drag the game folder or the game .love file onto the exe.

+# Future plans

+- Make it easier to create t3x files.

+- Automate conversion from renpy to this.

+- More devices!!!

 # Creating custom story

 To make your own story copy the "EmptyGame" and rename it to "game" and copy over main.lua from the original "game" folder.